-Several Native American myths exist concerning Bridalveil Fall.
+Several Native American myths exist surrounding Bridalveil Fall.
 One of them features Pohono, an angry spirit who is believed to have cursed the Falls and endangers the lives of all who venture there.
-But over time, it has been proved the Bridalveil is not haunted, but is a beautiful natural wonder reigning over the Yosemite Valley.
+But over time, it has been proven that the Fall is not haunted, but is a beautiful natural wonder reigning over the Yosemite Valley.
 Bridalveil Fall is the first waterfall visitors see upon entering Yosemite Valley.
 Emerging from the western tunnel entrance of the valley, it forms one side of the Gates of the Valley.
-Most late afternoons, the sunshine through the waterfall’s spray creates a rainbow, which grows taller as the sun sets.

-Parking at Bridalveil Falls can often be a problem, because so many people are there at any given time to see the sights.
-Many people will park on the road and walk an extra half-mile to the viewing point.
-Using this longer route, visitors will be able to walk through beautiful meadows.
 Whether it is to admire the natural scenery, or to get some exercise, or even to reconnect with nature, Bridalveil Fall is a wonderful place to spend time alone or with family.
-For hikers, one of the advantages to the Bridalveil Loop is that it’s a short loop cooled by the mists that waft from the waterfall, so that the hike is refreshing and invigorating.
+For hikers, one of the advantages to the trail is that it’s a short loop cooled by the mists that waft from the waterfall, so that the hike is refreshing and invigorating.
 One thing to watch out for is rocks covered in water from the mist; they can often make footing treacherous.
 Another thing to remember is that the bathrooms are located in the parking lot, so bear that in mind before starting a hike.

 Visiting Bridalveil Fall is a glorious place to visit for any reason.
 Whether it’s to go for a hike, or read a book, or just enjoy the surroundings, any reason is a good reason.